 If you are looking for an extensive 4 day London itinerary, you have come to the right place!
 London is one of my favorite cities in Europe!
 Together with my close friend I have spent many city trips to this incredible city.
 We spend hours exploring the city, talking free walking tours and just being a proper tourist.
 After hours or research, walking the city and getting information from locals, I am now sharing my best tips for spending 4 days in London!

-Though you possibly can’t see everything in London in 4 days, this very extensive itinerary covers as much ground and sights as possible.
+Though you can’t see everything in London in 4 days, this efficient itinerary covers as much ground as possible.
+It has the typical tourist traps, as well as a few unique surprises to make your stay more interesting.

 4 DAYS IN LONDON | THE BASICS